microsoft/AzureMonitorCommunity/Azure Services/Azure Monitor/Agents/Migration Tools/DCR Config Generator/CTDcrGenerator/CTDCRGenerator-README.md

 	| `OutputDCRTemplateFolderPath` | Yes | Path in which to save the ARM template files and JSON files (optional). >By default . can be given to use current directory. |

 - Instructions to Run the Script
 	- Running the script is straightforward.
-Use the script location along with at least the 5 required parameters.
+Use the script location along with 5 required parameters.

 - Output for the Script